amir-karimi96/amir-karimi96.github.io/README.md

 1. Check status by going to the repository settings, in the "GitHub pages" section
 1. (Optional) Use the Jupyter notebooks or python scripts in the `markdown_generator` folder to generate markdown files for publications and talks from a TSV file.

+1. to change things see config.yaml pages/about.md and data/navigation files

 See more info at https://academicpages.github.io/

 ## Running Locally